-7.8 The reporting individual should be informed of the following:

-Do not discuss the case, facts, suspicions, or allegations with anyone unless specifically asked to do so by Senior Management.

-- 7.9 Any potential evidence must be preserved. - 7.10 Only Senior Management should contact the relevant authorities, including HMRC and the police where necessary.
+- 7.8 The reporting individual should be informed of the following: - O not contact the suspected individual to determine facts or demand restitution. - Do not discuss the case, facts, suspicions, or allegations with anyone unless specifically asked to do so by Senior Management. - 7.9 Any potential evidence must be preserved. - 7.10 Only Senior Management should contact the relevant authorities, including HMRC and the police where necessary.